-Sultan Al-Ghaithi, a Non-Executive Director, does not have a beneficial interest in the Company and does not participate in the Scheme or the Plan.
+Sultan Al-Ghaithi, a Non-Executive Director, was granted options under the Plan in June 2023.
 Sultan Al-Ghaithi is the Chief Executive Officer of Eclipse, a major shareholder in the Company, and was nominated by Eclipse to be a Non-Executive Director.